a-lurker/a-lurker.github.io/docs/README.md

 - Courtesy of [@amg0](https://github.com/amg0/ALTUI), a nice Alternative User Interface "AltUI"
 - Fast
 - MQTT with built in broker
-- UDP to MQTT bridge
+- UDP to MQTT bridge
 - Built in support for and via MQTT:
   * [ZigBee](https://www.zigbee2mqtt.io/)
   * Shelley